Hispanics are more likely to develop prediabetes and type 2 diabetes than non-Hispanics

 The National Alliance for Hispanic Health’s (the Alliance) Let’s Prevent Diabetes/

 Prevengamos la diabetes (LPD) Program contributes to the nation’s health and well-being by addressing prediabetes and the disproportionate burden of diabetes among Hispanics by replicating CDC’s National Diabetes Prevention Program (NDPP) in eight underserved communities through the delivery of a Lifestyle Change Program (LCP).

 A CDC-recognized Alliance community-based organization partner in each community is delivering a 12-month intervention using the culturally proficient and bilingual “Prevent T2 Curriculum / Prevenga el T2 Currículo” to hundreds of participants each year.
 It is anticipated that program participants diagnosed with prediabetes or at risk for diabetes who complete the curriculum will learn and adopt meaningful healthy lifestyle strategies, achieve a 5-7% weight loss, increase regular physical activity, and decrease their risk for type 2 diabetes.

 Let’s Prevent Diabetes (LPD) Program Partner Locations

-The Let’s Prevent Diabetes Program is operating its culturally proficient diabetes prevention intervention in eight underserved Hispanic communities through partnerships with lead Alliance community-based organization partner locations:
+The Let’s Prevent Diabetes Program operates its culturally proficient diabetes prevention intervention in six underserved Hispanic communities through partnerships with lead Alliance community-based organization partners.
+These partners are safely delivering this program virtually to participants during the COVID-19 pandemic.